ECCC-ASTD-MRD/xrec/README.md

 # Instructions in a nutshell

-See below for extended instructions
+(See below for extended instructions)

-Installing and running xrec on a stick - Version 5.12.0 Environment and Climate Change Canada
+Installing and running xrec on a stick (xoas) - Version 5.12.0 Environment and Climate Change Canada

 ```